 This information supported the development of the study protocol and informed the

-2. Drafting of the study protocol which guided the Data Sources team and helped them to
+discussion on defining the patient cohorts. - Drafting of the study protocol which guided the Data Sources team and helped them to

 identify and invite data holders both internally and externally to PIONEER to partake in

-3. Patient outreach initiative.
+the study; ultimately, making the analytics possible. - Patient outreach initiative.
 The study-a-thon management team felt very strongly that the

 patient voice needed to be represented within the workstreams.
 To achieve this a number